Clarkliu97/monopoly/DEVELOPMENT.md

 - Frontend and backend logs are written to `logs/frontend.log` and `logs/backend.log`.
 - Use `MONOPOLY_LOG_LEVEL=DEBUG` when you need detailed socket, backend, or GUI logging.
 - Saved checkpoints are written under `.checkpoints/` unless overridden with `--checkpoint-dir`.
+- Use `--plain_output` for non-interactive training runs so stdout stays line-oriented and `tqdm` does not clutter log files.

 ## High-Value Test Targets